dlab-berkeley/Bash-Git/quickref.md

 5. Type **git pull** to ensure you have the latest remote version of the repository

+### Before you create your own repository, get familiar with the basic vocabulary and flow!

+### Fork → clone → push → pull request → merge

+**Fork:** A copy of a repository; you can experiment freely without affecting the original repository.
+You can fork a repository to make proposed changes.

+**Clone:** Download an existing Git repository to your local computer, while the original still lives on the remote server.

+**Pull:** synchronize your local repository with changes in the central upstream repo (even though it is cloned from the origin) ... (and pushed to the fork!)

+**Origin:** The URL of the upstream repopsitory

+**Upstream:** the maintainer's repository; once cloned, the origin becomes wherever it was cloned from

+**Stage:** Designate altered files to be included in the next commit.

+**Commit:** Revisions to a file/set of files that creates a unique ID of those changes ("hash") to track changes that are pushed.

+**Push:** Send your committed local changes to a remote repository.

+**Pull request:** A way to communicate changes you wish to make to a repository, used to facilitate discussion with collaborators and additional commits before it is merged into the master branch.

+**Merge:** Turning a pull request's changes into a single commit and merged into the master branch.

+### git commands

 **git add .** stage all local files to be committed to the remote repository (replace . with an individual filename if desired)